Ground State Degeneracy of Infinite-Component Chern-Simons-Maxwell Theories: Foliated vs. Non-foliated Fracton Orders: Block-Toeplitz Matrix

 The roots on the unit circle are particularly special because they are related to the zero eigenvalues of $K$.
 On the unit circle, we have \ie D(e^{iq})=\prod_{a=1}^L\lambda_a(q)~. \fe Thus, when $D(u)$ has a root $u_\alpha=\exp(iq_\alpha)$ on the unit circle, there is at least one eigenvalue vanishing at $q=q_\alpha$ and vice versa.
 In principle, there could be more than one zero eigenvalue.
 We will refer to these roots on the unit circle as \emph{unit roots} and those away from the unit circle as \emph{non-unit roots}.

 Among the unit roots, those whose phases are rational multiples of $2\pi$ are even more special, and we refer to them as \emph{rational roots}; unit roots that are not rational are referred to as \emph{irrational roots}.
-There are two useful mathematical results concerning rational roots, which we list here and prove in Appendix~\ref{app:math}: \begin{proposition} An $m$th root of unity $\exp(2\pi i k/m)$ is called \textit{primitive} if $k$ is coprime with $m$.
+There are two useful mathematical results concerning the distributions of the rational roots, which we state here and prove in Appendix~\ref{app:math} using the theory of polynomial rings: \begin{proposition} An $m$th root of unity $\exp(2\pi i k/m)$ is called \textit{primitive} if $k$ is coprime with $m$.
 If $D(u)$ has a primitive $m$th root of unity as one of its roots, then it has all the other primitive $m$th roots of unity as its roots with the same multiplicity. \end{proposition} \begin{proposition} If $D(u)$ has leading coefficient $C=1$ and has only unit roots, then all of its roots are rational. \end{proposition}